Why PRs Matter

 If You Find Issues

-You have several options: Make Manual Fixes The PR is a standard GitHub Pull Request.
+You have several options: Make Manual Fixes The PR is a standard Pull Request.
 You can:- Push additional commits to fix issues

-- Edit files directly in GitHub
+- Edit files directly

 - Clone locally and push changes